 The Nordic Prize for Alternatives to Animal Experiments

-The Nordic Prize was established in 1996 to yearly or every other year, reward a scientist or organization for significant contributions towards replacing animal experiments.
+The Nordic Prize was established in 1996 to reward scientists or organizations for significant contributions towards replacing animal experiments.
 Three organizations jointly fund the prize: the Swedish Fund for Research Without Animal Experiments, the Danish Alternativfondet, and the Finnish Juliana von Wendts Stiftelse.

 Award winners 2014: Christel Bergström, Maria Karlgren and Pär Matsson, Uppsala university